Cognigy/Documentation/docs/en/docs/ai/resources/deploy/endpoints.md

 ##### Dashbot #####

-When enabled **Dashbot** will collect analytics data for the selected Endpoint.
+When enabled, **Dashbot** will collect analytics data for the selected Endpoint.

 ## More Information